jefrajames/helidon-car-booking/README.md

 The application exposes a REST API documented with OpenAPI.

-To interract with the application go to: http://localhost:8080/openapi/ui
+To interract with the application go to: http://localhost:8080/openapi/ui.

+Typical questions you can ask in the Chat:

+* Hello, how can you help me?
+* What is your list of cars?
+* What is your cancelation policy?
+* What is your fleet size?
+Be short please.
+* How many electric cars do you have?
+* My name is James Bond, please list my bookings
+* Is my booking 123-456 cancelable?
+* Is my booking 234-567 cancelable?
+* Can you check the duration please?
+* I'm James Bond, can I cancel all my booking 345-678?
+* Can you provide the details of all my bookings?

+You can ask fraud for:

+* James Bond
+* Emilio Largo

-To play with the application, please see my [Quarkus-LangChain4j](https://github.com/jefrajames/car-booking) example.
+For more information, please see my [Quarkus-LangChain4j](https://github.com/jefrajames/car-booking) example.